ploum/lingi2401/projects/projects_2020-21/Report-Hugo-Lloreda-10432000.md

 At first glance nothing struck me, so I decided to test using android Studio, that's where my computer made me understand that the task was going to be complicated, indeed the emulator took almost all the resources that my computer has, so I end up with a computer that has trouble responding.
 However, I managed to reproduce the crash, and I thought to myself "now I just have to launch in debug mode to have a lot of information", second big mistake, the application took a long time just to launch, I understood that I will have to do otherwise.

-So I rely on the Sout (= System.out.println()) and I notice that there is a comparison of memory addresses instead of comparing the values of the two objects, so I override the 'equals' method of the concerned class and I test my solution, I don't see any problem anymore.
-However this crash was quite random because sometimes the memory addresses matched, which made debugging more difficult.
+So I relied on the Sout (= System.out.println()) and I noticed that there was a comparison of memory addresses instead of comparing the values of the two objects, so I overrided the 'equals' method of the concerned class and I tested my solution, I didn't see the problem afterwards.
+However, this crash was quite random because sometimes the memory addresses matched, which made debugging more difficult.

 ## My contribution

 Once the fix was pushed on my repo and tested many times to make sure the problem was fixed (so much so that Google was starting to wonder what was happening on my network), I look at the guidelines for making a [contribution](https://github.com/TeamNewPipe/NewPipe/blob/dev/.github/CONTRIBUTING.md) in the standards.
-My contribution answering the different points, I send my Pull Request.
+My contribution answering the different points so I send my Pull Request.

 :warning: to the eyes, photo can hit the most sensitive eyes ***to bad quality photos***.